diku-dk/futhark/docs/server-protocol.rst

 ``shape`` *v*
 .............

-Print the shape of array-typed variable *v* as space-separated integers.
+Print the shape of array-typed variable *v*, with one integer per line.

 ``index`` *v0* *v1* *i0* ... *iN-1*
 ...................................